skypjack/entt/docs/md/meta.md

       .data<&global_variable>("global"_hs);
   ```

-  This function requires as an argument the identifier to give to the meta data
+  The function requires as an argument the identifier to give to the meta data
   once created.
 Users can then access meta data at runtime by searching for them
   by _name_.<br/>
   Data members can also be defined by means of a _setter_ and _getter_.
 Setters